Kiss Meets the Phantom of the Park: Plot

-Shortly after Kiss' first concert at the park, Devereaux attempts to discredit them by unleashing a robotic copy of Gene Simmons to wreak havoc on the park and the security guards.
+Shortly after Kiss's first concert at the park, Devereaux attempts to discredit them by unleashing a robotic copy of Gene Simmons to wreak havoc on the park and the security guards.
 The band is questioned the next day, but no action is taken, causing the park's officials, including the police and Richards to apologize to them by pardoning Gene of sabotage.
 Melissa seeks help from the band to find Sam, unaware that the security pass she received from Devereaux is a tracking device.
 Devereaux has Sam break into the band's lair to try and steal their talismans, but the plan is foiled due to the force field on the talismans' case.
 Kiss sneak into the park to confront Devereaux, fighting off Devereaux's animatronic white monkeys in the process.
 Meanwhile, Sam manages to steal the talismans and delivers them to Devereaux, who then neutralizes Kiss with a ray gun.
 Kiss, having lost their powers, are imprisoned in the underground lab.
 Devereaux then sends his robotic Kiss copies in place of the real Kiss in order to ruin their concert and incite a riot.
 The real Kiss manages to retrieve their talismans, thereby regaining their powers.
 They escape and quickly head to the stage where they defeat the imposters and save the concert.